Built for 100% Packet Capture and Analysis

 Multi-port packet sequence and merge

-Napatech accelerators typically provide multiple ports.
+Napatech SmartNICs typically provide multiple ports.
 Ports are usually paired, with one port receiving upstream packets and another port receiving downstream packets.
 Since these two flows going in different directions need to be analyzed as one, packets from both ports must be merged into a single analysis stream.
-Napatech accelerators can sequence and merge packets received on multiple ports in hardware using the precise time stamps of each Ethernet frame.
+Napatech SmartNICs can sequence and merge packets received on multiple ports in hardware using the precise time stamps of each Ethernet frame.
 This is highly efficient and offloads a significant and costly task from the analysis application.

 There is a growing need for analysis appliances that are able to monitor and analyze multiple points in the network, and even provide a network-wide view of what is happening.
-Not only does this require multiple accelerators to be installed in a single appliance, but it also requires that the analysis data from all ports on every accelerator be correlated.
+Not only does this require multiple SmartNICs to be installed in a single appliance, but it also requires that the analysis data from all ports on every accelerator be correlated.

-With the Napatech Software Suite, it is possible to sequence and merge the analysis data from multiple accelerators into a single analysis stream.
+With the Napatech Software Suite, it is possible to sequence and merge the analysis data from multiple SmartNICs into a single analysis stream.
 The merging is based on the nanosecond precision time stamps of each Ethernet frame, allowing a time-ordered merge of individual data streams.

 Intelligent Multi-CPU distribution